Skin nontumor

 • Skin, left lower leg, punch biopsy:

-• Pigmented purpuric dermatoses (see comment)
+• Pigmented purpuric dermatosis (see comment)

-• Comment: The histopathologic examination shows mild spongiosis with vacuolization of the basal layer of epidermis.
+• Comment: The histopathologic examination shows mild spongiosis with vacuolization of the basal layer of the epidermis.
 There is cuffing of the small vessels in the papillary dermis by lymphocytes.
 Erythrocyte extravasation and superficial hemosiderin deposition in the dermis is present.
-The overall histologic features are consistent with pigmented purpuric dermatoses.
+The overall histologic features are consistent with pigmented purpuric dermatosis.

 Differential diagnosis